 How do we provide species-appropriate probiotics to our pets?
 Interestingly, most articles on probiotics for pets recommend using pet probiotics - as if the strains of bacteria sold in products labeled for pets are different than those in probiotics sold to humans.
 Yes, there may be an emphasis on different strains, but make no mistake, they are not cultured from dogs or cats.
 (The only one already widely commercially available in the market is FortiFlora.
 This strain of E faecium, developed and market by Purina, is cultured from dogs.
 But it is one strain, not very much of it, and it is not the primary ingredient in the probiotic).
 But of course every species has a microbiota that is unique.
 Ideally, we provide bacteria derived from cats to cats and bacteria derived from dogs to dogs for best results.
 As mentioned, this is an emerging field of science, and currently there is only one commercially available way to do this as previously discussed.

-The projects for both dog and cats by AnimalBiome is one of the most exciting developments in pet health we have seen in a LONG time.
+The products for both dog and cats by AnimalBiome are one of the most exciting developments in pet health we have seen in a LONG time.
 Called the Gut Restoration pill, it is a fecal microbiome transplant pill, "FMT Pill" for short, or "Poop pill" by those involved in the project before the product had a name.
 This capsule brings the only opportunity for truly species-specific bacteria to be easily administered orally.
-Freeze dried stool from healthy dogs and cats with a microbiome of proper diversity is encapsulated.
+Freeze dried stool (screened for pathogens) from healthy dogs and cats with a microbiome of proper diversity is encapsulated.
 We may cringe, but this is simply a form of probiotic.
 It can also be thought of as a fermented food.
 (Dogs certainly snack on poop without our purchasing it.
 The difference, of course, is we know the diversity of bacteria in the FMT pill is healthy for our pets).
 The results seen by a number of early adopters in our Raw Feeding for IBD Cats facebook group have been, for the most part, quite remarkable.